 Bikaner – A Desert City

-Bikaner, another desert city, was a pleasant place to stay.
+Bikaner, another desert city of the state of Rajasthan, was a pleasant place to stay.
 It was home to yet another palace, and although we were pretty ‘palaced out’ by then, it was worthy of a visit.
 We stayed at Desert Winds hotel, where the staff were lovely and the room was actually within our budget for a change.

 After two rather manic tuk tuk rides trying to locate our 6.00 pm Amritsar bound bus, we narrowly made it to the bus stop at 5.50 pm.
 At 7pm the bus left.
 It was an unpleasant journey, laying on a black nylon fur bed cover, which probably hadn’t been washed for a very long time!

 We rolled into Amritsar very early and woke up the grumpy hotel manager, who had been sleeping on a mattress on the reception floor.
 This happened quite a few times in India.
 Sometimes, when we were leaving early, we had to step over sleeping bodies and unlock the front door to let ourselves out.

 Amritsar is most famous for the magnificent Golden Temple, a sacred place of worship for Sikhs.
 Because Sikhism is all encompassing, people of all religions are welcome to visit.
 Before we entered, we had to cover our heads with fetching Golden Temple scarves, which we purchased for ten rupees each.
 Barefooted, we then passed through a pool of water and the main entrance to the splendour of the temple and surrounding pool.